Topics Map > Human Resource System (HRS) > Benefits Administration

 - Running the Deduction Prepay Paycheck Query in HRS

-- HR - Summer Service & Summer Session Positions/Jobs
+- Entering Summer Service & Summer Session Positions and Jobs in HRS

 - Maintaining the Expected Job End Date in HRS

 - Security Role BN Deduction Prepay Review for HRS